Amylase/ lipase/ protease delayed-release capsulesPronunciation

 Improving food digestion in patients who cannot digest food properly because they have a pancreas problem (exocrine pancreatic insufficiency) caused by cystic fibrosis or certain other conditions.
 It may also be used for other conditions as determined by your doctor.

-Amylase/lipase/protease delayed-release capsules is a digestive enzyme combination.
+Amylase/lipase/protease delayed-release capsules are a digestive enzyme combination.
 It works by helping the body to digest protein, starch, and fat.

 - you are allergic to any ingredient in amylase/lipase/protease delayed-release capsules